 If you're going to bring body language back to your conference calls, you need to prioritise technology.
-Ensure participants know they need to use dependable laptops with built-in webcams.
+Ensure participants know they need to use dependable laptops with built-in webcams, for effective video conferencing.

 Ideally, they'll be able to access a high-quality webcam that works via a PC.
 They'll communicate from an open space where their presence is clear, and they'll be able to see others.
 Another way to achieve this is through the use of large split screens, which allow participants to see one another.

 If you enjoy the benefits of conference calls and you want to overcome the challenges, come to us.
 We'll boost your communication skills, enhance your conference calls, and accelerate your business operations.
 Chat with a member of the Express Virtual Meetings team today.